-- --lon=degrees: This is the startup longitude in degrees (west = -). - --lat=degrees: This is the startup latitude in degrees (south = -). - --altitude=feet: This is useful if you want to start in free flight in connection with --in-air.
-Altitude specified in feet unless you choose --units-meters. - --heading=degrees: Sets the initial heading (yaw angle) in degrees. - --roll=degrees: Sets the startup roll angle (roll angle) in degrees. - --pitch=degrees: Sets the startup pitch angle (pitch angle) in degrees. - --uBody=feet per second: Speed along the body X axis in feet per second, unless you choose --units-meters. - --vBody=feet per second: Speed along the body Y axis in feet per second, unless you choose --units-meters. - --wBody=feet per second: Speed along the body Z axis in feet per second, unless you choose --units-meters. - --vc=knots: Allows specifying the initial airspeed in knots (only in connection with --fdm=jsb). - --mach=num: Allows specifying the initial airspeed as Mach number (only in connection with --fdm=jsb). - --glideslope=degrees: Allows specifying the flight path angle (can be positive). - --roc=fpm: Allows specifying the initial climb rate (can be negative).
+- --uBody=feet per second: Speed along the body X axis in feet per second, unless you choose --units-meters. - --vBody=feet per second: Speed along the body Y axis in feet per second, unless you choose --units-meters. - --wBody=feet per second: Speed along the body Z axis in feet per second, unless you choose --units-meters. - --vc=knots: Allows specifying the initial airspeed in knots (only in connection with --fdm=jsb). - --mach=num: Allows specifying the initial airspeed as Mach number (only in connection with --fdm=jsb). - --glideslope=degrees: Allows specifying the flight path angle (can be positive). - --roc=fpm: Allows specifying the initial climb rate (can be negative).

-3.4.6 Rendering Options
+3.5.6 Rendering Options

 - --bpp=depth: Specify the bits per pixel. - --fog-disable: To cut down the rendering efforts, distant regions are vanishing in fog by default.
-If you disable fogging, you'll see farther but your frame rates will drop. - --fog-fastest: The scenery will not look very nice but frame rate will increase. - --fog-nicest: This option will give you a fairly realistic view of flying on a hazy day. - --enable-clouds: Enable cloud layer (default).
+If you disable fogging, you'll see farther but your frame rates will drop. - --fog-fastest: The scenery will not look very nice but frame rate will increase. - --fog-nicest: This option will give you a fairly realistic view of flying on a hazy day. - --enable-clouds: Enable cloud layer (default). - --disable-clouds: Disable cloud layer. - --fov=degrees: Sets the field of view in degrees.
+Default is 55.0. - --disable-fullscreen: Disable full screen mode (default). - --enable-fullscreen: Enable full screen mode. - --shading-flat: This is the fastest mode but the terrain will look ugly!
+This option might help if your video processor is really slow. - --shading-smooth: This is the recommended (and default) setting things will look really nice.